augustusjdporter/Moonglum/README.md

-# NBody codes

-# Code repository of Augustus Porter, aspiring astrophysicist.
-Contains N-Body simulations of galaxies and planetary systems.
+# Moonglum by Augustus Porter

+# A code base to make N-Body simulations, with current functionality extending to galaxy and planetary system simulations.
+Please refer to the user manual about making your own simulations.
 Any questions feel free to email me at augustusjdporter@gmail.com.

-# I acknowledge there is a lack of documentation and commenting.
-This is my next task to make the code more readable.

 # Be excellent to each other.